marczz/mzlinux_pages/network/dns.md

     -   [openresolv - ArchWiki](https://wiki.archlinux.org/title/Openresolv).

 ## Systemd-resolved {#systemd-resolved}
-systemd-resolved is a system service that provides network name resolution to local applications via a D-Bus interface.
+*systemd-resolved* is a system service that provides network name resolution to local applications via a D-Bus interface.
 It implements a caching and validating DNS/DNSSEC stub resolver, as well as an LLMNR and MulticastDNS resolver and responder.

+Local applications may submit network name resolution requests via three interfaces: a dbus API, the glibc getaddrinfo API, a local DNS stub listener on the IP addresses 127.0.0.53 and 127.0.0.54 on the local loopback interface.

 -   [systemd-resolved.service - Freedesktop Manual
     ](https://www.freedesktop.org/software/systemd/man/systemd-resolved.service.html)